7 Things that May Get Overlooked When Hiring a Nanny

 5. Checking references and conducting background checks

-Even if your nanny was referred to you by a friend or colleague, it is a good idea to still call references and run a background check.
+Even if your nanny was referred to you by a friend or colleague, it is a good idea to call references and run a background check.

 Suggested background checks include driving records, social security, credit history, criminal convictions, drug testing, and sex offender registries.
 Make sure to follow any local or state laws regarding background checks of potential employees.
-You may be restricted to what you can actually check from an applicant’s background.
+You may be restricted to what you can check from an applicant’s background.

 If you are working with an agency, they may be able to conduct a background check for you.